Here’s a few audio tracks from our first ever performance in a rock club as Green Slime (aka- Genocide; aka- in-between Parousia) July 19, 1978

 Believe it or not this is Parousia disguised as the punk band “Green Slime”!
 Here’s how it all came to be…

-Ignoring John’s feelings, we forged ahead and booked our very first club gig ever at McVan’s.
-We were scheduled to appear on July 19th, 1978.
-When John found out we booked the show, he was pissed and promptly quit the band which immediately advanced my brother Barry to the position of lead guitarist.
-To make things worse, our keyboardist Steve Soos decided to take this opportunity to also leave the band.
+Ignoring John’s feelings, the rest of the band forged ahead and booked our very first club gig ever at McVan’s, scheduled to appear on July 19th, 1978.
+When we told John that we booked the McVan’s gig, he promptly quit the band and my brother Barry immediately advanced to the position of lead guitarist.
+To make things worse, our keyboardist Steve Soos took John’s sudden departure as an opportunity to also leave the band.

-We called Joe Terose at McVan’s and told him we wanted our band name printed in the newspaper as “Genocide”.
-He refused; he said that was a negative and ridiculous name and that it reminded him of the holocaust.
+We called McVan’s to finalize the gig, spoke to Joe Terose and told him we wanted our band name to appear in the paper as “Genocide”.
+He refused; he said that was a negative name and reminded him of the holocaust.

-We started the show with “I’m Free” by the Who.
-It began with a slow guitar intro with Patt coming out from back-stage dressed as a crippled old man with a cane in a giant overcoat (made with painted paper-mache plastered over a chicken-wire frame) it looked more like a mountain than an overcoat.
-Then suddenly Patt burst-out of it and sang, “I’M FREE!” and began running allover the stage like a mad man!
-The crowd was shocked and confused and we were on our way!
-We gave the people a show that would have made Devo or the Tubes envious!
+Green Slime started the show with a cover of “I’m Free” by The WHO.
+It began with light picking on the guitar while Patt slowly appeared on stage as a crippled old-man walking with a cane, dressed in a large overcoat (made with painted paper mache plastered over a chicken-wire frame, looking more like a mountain than an overcoat).
+Then suddenly, Patt burst-out of the coat in time with the beat of the song as he shouted “I’M FREE!” and then began running all over the stage like a mad man.
+The crowd was… confused and we were on our way!

-This success of this gig was aided by our road crew, Lenny Krucenski, our long-time lighting tech, and John McGovern, (our ex-lead guitar player) as sound engineer.
-Green Slime lasted for one show only.
-We did it to prove we were ready for the rock-club scene and that we could entertain an audience (and ourselves) for an entire night!
-Why do it, if it’s not fun, right?
+This success of this production lies with the road crew, Lenny Krucenski, a long-time lighting tech, and John McGovern as sound engineer.
+Green Slime lasted for one show only and looking back i think the band did it to prove that we were ready to play the local club scene and ready to entertain an audience (or at least entertain ourselves while trying to entertain an audience).
+After all, why do it, if it’s not fun, right?

-As fate would have it, Bob Lowden was back in town and heard that we were looking for a bass player.
-He asked if we needed a guitar player too because he knew this guy Garth who “is absolutely amazing”.
-So right there on the phone Garth auditioned for me.
-He performed the entire song “Stairway to Heaven” by Led Zeppelin note-for-note.
-It blew my mind and he was in… we couldn’t wait to rehearse.
+As fate would have it, Bob Lowden was back in town and heard that Parousia was looking for a bass-player.
+He asked if we needed a guitarist too because he knew this guy Garth who he thought was amazing.
+So right there on the phone Garth auditioned, he performed the entire song “Stairway to Heaven” by Led Zeppelin note-for-note.
+It blew my mind and I couldn’t wait to rehearse with the new band

-With Bob and Garth in the group, Parousia finally had the right talent to be a full-fledged rock-band and play the local club circuit.
-We could compete with established bands like Weekend, the Road, Cock Robin & Talas.
+Once Bob and Garth joined the group, Parousia had the right talent to be a full-flavored rock-band with the potential to play the local club circuit alongside the well known and established rock bands in town.